JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Evaluation methods – We have used a combination of both questionnaires interviews and group discussions.
-We think this is a good approach in the current pandemic.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Evaluation methods – We have used a combination of both questionnaires interviews and group discussions.
+We think this is a good approach in the current pandemic.</p>